Living Standard — Last Updated 13 May 2026

 null or the XLink namespace, and attribute contains a

-javascript: URL, then remove an attribute attribute.
+javascript: URL, then remove attribute from child's

 If the built-in animating URL attributes list contains the pair (elementName, attrName), and

-attribute's value is "href" or "xlink:href", then remove attribute from
+attribute's value is "href" or "xlink:href", then remove

 Sanitize child given configuration and handleJavascriptNavigationUrls.